Publications & Training

 National Instant Background Check System (NICS)

-Government Code Sec.
-411.0521 requires the clerk of a court to report information to the Texas Department of Public Safety (DPS) on mental health adjudications and commitments.
+Section 411.0521 of the Texas Government Code requires the clerk of a court to report information to the Texas Department of Public Safety (DPS) on mental health adjudications and commitments.

 JBCC Annual Private Professional Guardian Report

-Section 1104.306 of the Texas Estates Code requires the clerk of the court to annually report information on private professional guardians who met the registration requirements under Estates Code Sec.
-1104.301-304 in the county in the preceding year.
-These reports are to be submitted by January 31st every year, even if there were no private professional guardians registered in the county in the preceding year.
+Section 1104.306 of the Texas Estates Code requires the clerk of the court to annually report information on private professional guardians who met the registration requirements under Section 1104.301-304 of the Estates Code in the county in the preceding year.
+These reports are to be submitted by January 31 every year, even if there were no private professional guardians registered in the county in the preceding year.

 Charitable Bail Organizations